Zea-shan/Html-basic/README.md

 # Html-basic
+A sample portfolio HTML based project
-I have tried all of the basic html elements here
+I have tried most of the basic html elements here